 Afterwards, I emphasized checking if the charge controller had preset or adjustable setting values for its features.
 The ones with preset values are only viable if the battery and system specification value match the preset values; otherwise, charge controllers with adjustable setting values should be preferred even though it’s more expensive.

-With all of the above mentioned considered, you should now know how to select a charge controller.
+With all of the above factors combined and considered, you should now know how to select a charge controller.
 Together with the renewable power generator; the battery bank, charge controller, and inverter are the main components of an off-grid power system.
 It is important to know how all the components work as well as their compatibility with each other to avoid any haphazard configurations.
 After covering battery bank sizing and charge controllers, the next post will finally cover inverters in-depth.

 If you liked this post, be sure to share this post (via social media bar) and subscribe for email updates(if you already haven’t).
 Leave a comment below regarding your thoughts, experiences, and questions regarding the use of PWM and MPPT charge controllers and their place in tiny house off-grid power systems.